aatayde/100DaysOfCode/files/Day045/README.md

 ## :cookie: What is an [HTTP Cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)?

+## TLDR

+Cookies are self destructing peices of data saved in client storage to be used by the server at a later request.

     A peice of data that a server sends to a user's web browser.

     The browser may store the cookie & send back to the same server with later requests.